We track illnesses caused by tick bites in Dane County. While we don't identify ticks, there are organizations that do.

-- Not all ticks spread disease and you won't get sick from each tick bite.
+- Not all ticks spread disease and you won't get sick from all tick bites.

-In Dane County, there have been an average of 109 cases per year.
-Additionally there are usually 10-15 cases of another tickborne disease, anaplasmosis each year.
+In Dane County, there have been an average of 126 cases of Lyme disease per year.
+We usually see about 10-15 cases of another tickborne disease, anaplasmosis each year.

 How Ticks Spread Disease